The tests can be configured by selecting the Custom Scan Option.

 1.1 Fingerprint website

-Fingerprinting tries to find information about the used output and it will result in a list of the detected used technologies, tools, third-party software, and their version.
+Fingerprinting will result in a list of the detected used technologies, tools, third-party software, and their version.
 This information can serve as a starting point for an attacker, by giving them some directions to further investigate.

 1.2 Server software vulnerabilities